The 2020 Captain of Archery is B. Khuankham 6G

 His positive attitude and enjoyment of the sport along with his humility and integrity are attributes that will benefit the wider squad.

-Griffiths has been a member of the Grammar golf team since his third form.
+Griffiths has been a member of the Grammar golf team since Form 3.

 Through hard work and dedication he has reduced his handicap to single figures and moved to the number 4 position in the Premier team.